Legacy Grants

 Award Announcements:

-Award notifications will be sent by mail to Project Directors in April 1, 2023.
+Award notifications will be emailed to Project Directors on April 1, 2024.

 Distribution of Funds:

-Funds will be distributed upon completion of the grant project, and after ALL invoices are received by Legacy.
+Funds will be distributed quarterly once receipts are submitted.
 It is mandatory that all organizations applying for the grant funds prove their tax-exempt status.
 A copy of the determination letter from the Internal Revenue Service, showing specific IRS qualification and identification number, must be attached.
 EXCEPTION: Public schools have this status through their system and do not need the qualification letter.
 Groups without the status must choose a non-profit organization through which funds may be disbursed.
 This affiliating non-profit organization must then be willing to assume expenditure responsibility for the group without the IRS qualification.

 Project Director: